 Long-term care facilities shall not condition admission or return to the facility on COVID-19 testing, COVID-19 test results or COVID-19 vaccination status.
-If a test is not performed before hospital discharge, the long-term care facility should test the resident upon admission.
+If a test is not performed before hospital discharge, the long-term care facility should test the resident upon admission, unless they are recovered in the last 90 days.
 Awaiting the test results should not delay an individual's discharge from the hospital to the long-term care facility.
 It is DPH's expectation that long-term care facilities will vaccinate any admitted resident who is not up to date with COVID-19 vaccine and consents to vaccination.

-Newly admitted or readmitted residents to a long-term care facility, or residents who are a close contact of a case of COVID-19, who are recovered from COVID-19 in the last 90 days, or who are up to date with COVID-19 vaccine, do not need to quarantine if they are asymptomatic.
-Newly admitted, readmitted, or exposed residents who are not up to date with COVID-19 vaccine or recovered from COVID-19 in the last 90 days and are asymptomatic, should be placed in quarantine in a private room or, if unavailable, in a room with another resident who is recovered from COVID-19 in the last 90 days or up to date with COVID-19 vaccine.
-Residents should receive a negative test on day 5 or later, before release from quarantine on day 6, and should wear a mask around others through day 10.
+- Newly admitted or readmitted residents to a long-term care facility do not need to quarantine if they are asymptomatic. - o Residents should receive a negative test on day 0 (i.e. upon admission), day 2, and day 5 or later and should wear a mask around others through day 10 - Residents who are a close contact of a case of COVID-19 and are not recovered from COVID-19 in the last 90 days or up to date with COVID-19 vaccine, should be placed in quarantine in a private room or, if unavailable, in a room with another resident who is recovered from COVID-19 in the last 90 days or up to date with COVID-19 vaccine.
+Residents subject to quarantine requirements should receive a negative test on day 5 or later, before release from quarantine on day 6, and should wear a mask around others through day 10. - Residents who are symptomatic should be placed in isolation in a private room or, if unavailable, in a room with another resident who is recovered from COVID-19 in the last 90 days or up to date with COVID-19 vaccine.
+The long-term care facility should follow up with the resident's provider for next steps.

-Testing all newly admitted residents for COVID-19 regardless of vaccination status is recommended.
-Long-term care facilities may use any FDA EUA-approved rapid antigen test to perform admission testing.
+Testing all newly admitted residents for COVID-19 regardless of vaccination status is recommended unless the resident is recovered in the last 90 days.
+Long-term care facilities may use any FDA EUA-authorized rapid antigen test to perform admission testing.